 flowmeters, they may cost less over the lifetime of the meter due to reduced maintenance costs.
 Unlike turbine and positive displacement meters, Coriolis meters do not have any moving parts, apart from the vibrating tube.
 They are not subject to wear in the way that orifice plates are.
 With many companies reducing their engineering and maintenance staffs, having a meter that does not require a great deal of maintenance can be a major advantage.

-sticker shock.
-Both Micro Motion and Endress+Hauser have broken the price barrier, by offering lower-cost Coriolis meters in the $3,500 range rather than the typical $6,000 to $8,000 range and up.
+cost meters.
+Micro Motion, Endress+Hauser, and other companies have broken the price barrier, by offering lower-cost Coriolis meters in the $3,500 range rather than the typical $6,000 to $8,000 range and up.
 The lower price also means lower accuracy -- published accuracies are in the

-0.5% range -- but initial reports indicate that these meters are selling extremely well.
+0.5% range -- but reports indicate that these meters are selling well.